ShivamKurekar/rah-bit/examples/calc_ops/README.md

   Perform substraction on two input numbers.
 The program will subtract the two input numbers and return the result.

 - **Option 5: Mult**
-  Perform prime factorisation on one input numbers.
+  Perform prime factorization on one input numbers.
 The program will find the prime factors of the input number and return the result.

 - **Option 6: All**
   Execute all operations (Add, Shift, Multiply) at once.
 The program will perform the addition, bitwise shift, and multiplication operations in sequence and return the results for all.